 To download your archive using the web:

-- You can select which info you want to download (or you can just download all of it).
-At the top of the page, there are drop-down lists that let you create a date range (if you want to), download your data in either HTML or JSON, and choose between high, medium, or low media quality.
+- You are now on the Downloads page.
+You can select which info you want to download (or you can just download all of it).
+Near the top of the page, under Select file options, there are drop-down lists that let you create a date range (which is required in order to proceed).
+Download your data in either HTML or JSON, and choose between high, medium, or low media quality.

 Beware: once you delete your account, it cannot be recovered.